apnadkarni/blt/doc/listview.rst

     overridden by the style's **-activerelief** option.
 The default is "flat".

-  **-background** *colorName*
+  **-background** *bgName*
-    Specifies the default background of the items.  *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
+    Specifies the default background of the items.  *BgName* may be a color name or the name of a background object created by the **blt::background** command.
 This option may be overridden the style's **-background** option.
 The default is "white".